munusshih/source-code-print/src/pages/about.md

 <div class="content">

-This archive serves as both a tool and a reference:

-- **An index** documenting hybrid publishing practices, tools, and precedents that explore the intersection of print and digital
-- **A framework** for understanding and identifying affordances across media, providing language to discuss what makes certain publishing practices hybrid
-- **Teaching resources** that present these concepts through workshops, examples, and experiments for students and educators
+This project unfolds across two phases, each exploring how affordances manifest in hybrid publishing practices:

+**Phase 1: Fall 2025**

+- _Materials:_ Workshop-facing comD students, introducing affordances and hybrid practices through direct engagement.

+- _Index:_ Build a glossary and website archiving research, establishing the language and framework for discussing hybrid publishing practices.

+- _Prototypes:_ Foundation of p5.zine and p5.book frameworks, establishing core interactive and networked document capabilities.

+**Phase 2: Spring 2026**

+- _Materials:_ Develop comprehensive lecture, writing, and workshop series around each affordance, expanding teaching opportunities across the curriculum.

+- _Index:_ Write and research critical histories around each affordance, including diagrams and expanded visual documentation of publishing practices.

+- _Prototypes:_ Polish and document existing frameworks; expand design examples and visual communication; create improved assets and animations for publication.
-- **A research collection** of parallel histories, readings, and interviews supporting designers and creators exploring expanded approaches to publishing

-The project acknowledges that publishing is no longer a question of readership alone, but of resonance.
-How ideas ripple through different forms and communities.
+Together, these initiatives create **a framework for understanding and identifying affordances across media**, providing language and tools for designers and creators exploring expanded approaches to publishing.
+The project acknowledges that publishing is no longer a question of readership alone, but of **resonance**: how ideas ripple through different forms and communities.

 </div>